Authentic Lessons for 21st Century Learning

 Engage

-Use the attached lesson slides to introduce the lesson title and Essential Question, on slides two and four.
+Use the attached lesson slides to introduce the lesson title and Essential Question on slides 2 and 3.
 Transition to slide five and show the students the video titled, "Morning Lesson with Mufasa."
-Follow the previous link, also found in the notes on slide five and in the Resources at the end of this lesson.
+Follow the previous link, also found in slide 4 notes and the Resources at the end of this lesson.

-After showing the video, go to slide six and introduce the Think-Pair-Share instructional strategy.
+After showing the video, go to slide 5 and introduce the Think-Pair-Share instructional strategy.
 Have students answer the following questions:

 1. Make a list of the foods that you ate at your last meal.
 Where did that meal ultimately come from?